 Built-in Breakfast Nook Guide

-Breakfast nook construction has gotten complicated with all the seating configurations, storage options, and material choices flying around.
-As someone who has built nooks in every kitchen layout, I learned everything there is to know about creating cozy dining spaces.
+Breakfast nook construction has changed quite a bit thanks to the seating configurations, storage options, and material choices flying around.
+As someone who has built nooks in every kitchen layout, I sat down and learned creating cozy dining spaces.
 Today, I will share it all with you.

 Nook Types

-Probably should have led with this section, honestly—understanding your options matters:
+Probably should have led on this subject, in fairness—understanding your options matters:

 - Corner Nook: Fits into kitchen corner, uses otherwise wasted space